carstenlucke/TimeLedger/USER_GUIDE.md

 ### Manual Backups

-Manual backups can be created at any time, useful:
+Manual backups can be created at any time (even if no data changed), useful:
 - Before making major changes
 - After entering important data
 - Before restoring from an old backup